Disclaimer: This leaf razor review is not being sponsored by Leaf, I reached out to them, and they were so kind as to send me the razor to test.

-If you want to know how it works, check out my youtube video; The Leaf Razor Review
+If you want to know how it works, check out my youtube video, The Leaf Razor Review.

 To sum it up:

-1 Gillette razor + 4 blades = USD 21 lasts you for 4 month.
-(As advertised on the website) However, it is recommended to change your blades every two to three weeks.
-The Refill Pack costs = USD 49.61 last for 12 months.
+1 Gillette razor + 4 blades = USD 21 lasts you for four months.
+(As advertised on the website) However, changing your blades every two to three weeks is recommended.
+The Refill Pack costs = USD 49.61 and last for 12 months.

 How to get more life out of your razor blade